rubyjs/libv8/README.md

 If you can fix the [Makefile](https://github.com/fractaloop/libv8/blob/master/lib/libv8/Makefile) so that it correctly compiles for your platform, we'll pull it right in!

+To get the source, these commands will get you started:

     git clone git@github.com:fractaloop/libv8
+    cd libv8
     git submodule update --init
+    bundle install
     bundle exec rake compile